|

 editing, what I like to call the "Big Picture."

-at structure, she asks herself, Does the structure of the
+at structure, they ask themselves, Does the structure of the

 manuscript work as whole, given the nature of the publication?
 A